BloggingWithJan/CasinoCut/README.md

 * Cinematics, Camera Sequences

 ## Licensed Assets
-This project uses the asset pack "POLYGON - Casino" from synty studios.
-Need to add it to the Assets/License Folder
+* This project uses the asset pack "POLYGON - Casino" from synty studios.
+* This project uses the asset pack "INTERFACE - Apocalypse HUD" from synty studios.
+* This project uses the asset pack "ANIMATION - Base Locomotion" from synty studios.

+Project/Scene can't be played - need to add the asset packs first to the folder "Assets/License Folder"

 ## Preview